-How you clear the cache depends on what cache back end you use, but out of the box it's set to store cache entries in the file system.
+How you clear the cache depends on what cache back end you use.
+Out of the box, Magento stores cache entries in the file system.

 To purge the cache forcefully, go to the document root and rename the var/cache folder (cache.old should suffice).

 Clearing the cache refreshes the site and shows what it looks like underneath as caches build up.
 Cache buildup causes a site to stop working, and this is also why it's a good idea to only rename the cache folder.
 If the site breaks, you can put the cache folder back in place and debug at a better time for you and your visitors.

 Re-indexing is a process that helps build a search index for the catalog, helps build the product catalog onto the front end, sets up URL rewrites, and so on.
 Re-indexing needs to be done from time to time, for example, if products are missing on the front end.
 Note that command-line re-indexing produces errors if there are any problems, but the back end of Magento does not produce these errors.
 Thus, if a store is having issues, it's typically best to re-index via SSH to catch those errors.

 If you run /shell/indexer.php on the CLI with no arguments, the response lists the actions that the indexer can perform.
 For example, you can check the status of your indexes, as follows:

 /usr/bin/php /var/www/vhosts/domain.tld/shell/indexer.php --status

 You can also refresh a single index by name.
 Get the list of indexes first: